Maruti Mandirs in Pune

 Pune

-Kasabe of earlier days was destroyed completely and during Shivaji Maharaj time, the city was recreated as Kasabe Pune.
+Kasabe of earlier days was destroyed completely and during Shivaji Maharaj's time, the city was recreated as Kasabe Pune.
 With Kasabe Ganapati temple and Lal Mahal for his mother, Pune once again became habitable and lively.

 For more about Pune’s origin and its name click